 New visitor policies initiated

-Last updated: March 8, 2021
+Last updated: June 18, 2021

-At Rio Grande Regional Hospital, we want to provide you and your loved ones with the best healthcare experience possible.
+At Rio Grande Regional Hospital we want to provide you and your loved ones with the best healthcare experience possible.
 We remain diligent in our fight against coronavirus (COVID-19) and the health and safety of our patients, caregivers and communities is our top priority.

 Circumstances may allow for specific exceptions to any visitation restrictions described on this webpage.
 Those circumstances include religious visitation as well as a designated support person for a patient with a disability to provide assistance with communication or other necessary components of the patient's treatment.
 All persons entering under an exception remain subject to appropriate infection control protocols.